-Years Ended December 31 2020 2019 2018 Common shares \$ 1.52 \$ 1.52 \$ 1.52
+Years Ended December 31 2023 2022 2021 Common shares \$ 1.58 \$ 1.52 \$ 1.52

-The quarterly dividend has been \$0.38 per share since the 2014 third quarter.
-The Board of Directors reviews the dividend policy quarterly based on the anticipated cash requirements of the Company combined with its current and projected financial position.
-Although the Company has, since 2002, declared a quarterly cash dividend on the common shares, dividends are declared at the discretion of the Board of Directors who may reduce, defer or eliminate our common share dividend in the future.
+In 2023, we declared an increase in our quarterly dividend to \$0.40 per share.
+It had been \$0.38 per share since the 2014 third quarter.
+The Board of Directors regularly reviews the dividend policy based on the anticipated cash requirements of the Company combined with its current and projected financial position.
+Although the Company has, since 2003, declared a quarterly cash dividend on the common shares, dividends are declared at the discretion of the Board of Directors who may reduce, defer or eliminate our common share dividend in the future.